Applications for YWPL 2014 have closed.

 All students will be notified of their acceptance status by March 3rd.

 Running Start’s Young Women’s Political Leadership Program (YWPL) introduces high school girls to the power of political leadership.
 The program is open to high school girls entering 9th grade through those who will have just graduated in 2014.
-We are a nonpartisan organization encouraging girls to lead from every background and ideology.
+We are a nonprofit, nonpartisan organization encouraging girls to lead from every background and ideology.

-Our flagship program introduces high school girls tothe power of political leadership.
-This six-day retreat includes workshops led by experts in the filed on public speaking, networking, fundraising, on-camera media training, and advocacy.
-Young women candidates and elected officials speak to the girls about what it is like to run as a young woman, how to get involved on a local level, and wy they feel it is important to get more women elected.
+Our flagship program introduces 50 high school girls to the power of political leadership.
+This six-day retreat includes workshops led by experts in the field on public speaking, networking, fundraising, on-camera media training, and advocacy.
+Young women candidates and elected officials speak to the girls about what it is like to run as a young woman, how to get involved on a local level, and why they feel it is important to get more women elected.
 The goal of the program is to encourage the girls to channel their leadership into politics.

 This program has been held in Washington, DC, since 2007 and is the flagship program of Running Start.
 In spring 2009, Running Start received 30,000 applications for this program and since then has expanded the program to regional programs around the country including trainings in California, New York, and Michigan.
 In early December 2013, Running Start also trained in Sierra Leone and hopes to continue that partnership in 2014.